Loading Experience

 Brad Grimm

-• Intrusion (pilot, self-financed 2022) — now packaged with CAA and Grandview.
+• Packaged with CAA and Grandview.
 In active development with Littleton Road for Universal.

 • Directed two seasons of The Food That Built America (History Channel) — drove the show into the Nielsen Top 10.

-• BA Film, Robert Morris University.
-First student in three decades to win both the College Television Awards and the NATAS Internship in the same year.
+• First cinema student in three decades to win both the College Television Awards and the NATAS Internship in the same year.

 Amanda Williams